-When it is time to move, know your moving timeline and these 13 things to minimize the stress on you and your family.
+When it is time to move, know your moving timeline.
+Read this article about your Moving Timeline 13 Things to Know When Selling Your House Help minimize the stress on you and your family.

 #1 Sort and Declutter

 Now is the time to go through clothes you no longer wear or want to move.
 Sort clothes into three categories 1) Keep 2) Through away 3) Donate.
 Look in closets and drawers. how many years of tax returns to do you have?
 Are there extra boxes of holiday decorations you haven’t used in years and have not gotten around to trash or donate?

 Decide what items you actually want to move.
 Will all your furniture fit in your new home?
 Will you be replacing sofas or chairs in favor of new ones?
 If you are moving across the state or country, think about the cost to move an item (think refrigerator, washer, dryer, or soft) rather than purchasing new ones.
 Can you sell these items on Craig’s list or Offer-Up and help offset the cost of replacing these items.

 You will need to check on what utilities you need to set up at your new home.
 Is the property all-electric?
 Do you need to contact a gas company?